Emotional Safety

 How can I pursue spiritual support?

 Brandeis chaplains offer counseling, support and community to students of all faiths.
 They are also a confidential resource.
-Visit their website for a list of the various chaplains, and their contact information.
+Visit the Spiritual Life website for a list of chaplains and their contact information.

 How can I support myself?